-- Separate the combustion head from the rest of the burner (Fig. 11): - ➤ loosen the 4 screws 3) and remove the cover 1); - ➤ disengage the articulated coupling 7) from the graduated sector 8): - remove screws 2) from the two slide bars 5); - remove the two screws 4) and pull the burner back on slide bars 5) by about 100 mm.
+Separate the combustion head from the rest of the burner, see (Fig. 12):

-Disconnect the probe and electrode cables, then completely unthread the burner from the slide bars.
+- loosen the 4 screws 3) and remove the cover 1). - ➤ Disengage the articulated coupling 7) from the graduated sector 8). - > Remove the screws 2) from the two slide bars 5). - Remove the two screws 4) and pull the burner back on slide bars 5) by about 100 mm. - Disconnect the probe and electrode cables, then completely unthread the burner from the slide bars. - ➤ Fix the flange 11) to the plate of the boiler interposing the insulating gasket 9) supplied. - Use the 4 screws, also supplied, after protecting their thread with an anti-locking product.